khaled-su/node-online-mcq/README.md

 http://localhost:4000/
 ```

-To test the application, use the following command:
+To run the unit tests, use the following command:

 ```
 grunt test